All Episodes

 Thank you.

-No, listen, even let me just say something.
+No, listen, let me just say something.

-Even Lois Farrakhan, who I think is a racist and anti-Semite, when he talks about individual responsibility, building your own business, being good fathers to your children, good husbands to your wives, that's all stuff Hannity agrees with.
+Even Louis Farrakhan, who I think is a racist and anti-Semite, when he talks about individual responsibility, building your own business, being good fathers to your children, good husbands to your wives, that's all stuff Hannity agrees with.

 But it's when he goes off on the gutter religion of Judaism that he and I part ways.

-Absolutely, and I agree with that a hundred percent.
+And I agree with that 100%.

 They have killed many of my cousins.